How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Barcelona Ticket Options for airport transfer

-The T-Casual ticket (formally T-10 Ticket) is a great option for any traveler, and I recommend you to go for it.
-The T-Casual ticket costs 12.15 € (as of 2024) and offers you 10 trips in any of the various means of transport of Barcelona (metro (except to/from the airport), bus, train, and tram).
+The T-Casual ticket (formally T-10 Ticket) is a great option for any traveler, and I recommend that you go for it.
+The T-Casual ticket costs 13 € (+ €1 for the rechargeable paper card) (as of 2026) and offers you 10 trips in any of the various means of transport of Barcelona (metro (except to/from the airport), bus, train, and tram).

 After stamping the card, the ticket is valid for 75 minutes.
 If you need to change your means of transport during these 75 minutes (e.g., from the metro to a bus), no new trip will be charged.